How To Deliver Bad News to Employees

-Let’s face it.
-Unless you’re a masochist that thrives on other’s misery, no one enjoys delivering bad news.
-It’s uncomfortable which makes it hard to do.
-But, if you’re an HR Manager or hiring manager, it comes with the job.
+Communicating bad news to employees is uncomfortable, which makes it hard to do.
+But, it comes with the job if you’re an HR manager or hiring manager.
 Finding the best way to deliver bad news on everything from layoffs to salary freezes to personal reprimands is something that even leaders at top companies struggle with.
 Here are four steps to take to deliver bad news to employees:

-One of the biggest problems with delivering bad news is procrastination.
-Avoiding talking to your employees until the last possible minute will only exasperate their reaction, says Dana Bristol-Smith the founder of Speak for Success, a business communication consultant.
+One of the biggest problems with communicating bad news to employees is procrastination.
+Avoiding talking to your staff until the last possible minute will only exasperate their reaction, says Dana Bristol-Smith the founder of Leap to Success.

-Keep the message brief, direct, and don’t sugar-coat it.
-Avoid lengthy explanations, giving advanced statements hinting at the news or circling around the hard truth in the middle.
-If you do these things while communicating bad news to employees, your team members are bound to wonder what is going to happen and if you give too much information, you’ll lose the directness of the message.
+Keep the message brief and direct, and don’t sugar-coat it.
+Avoid lengthy explanations, giving advanced statements hinting at the news, or circling the hard truth in the middle.
+If you do these things while communicating bad news to employees, your team members are bound to wonder what will happen, yet if you give too much information, you will lose the directness of the message.

 If you’re the one making the announcement—whether in a group setting or a one-on-one meeting—you need to take ownership of the decision.